ashwinvis/phd-thesis/chapter_01_0_exp_desc.md

 ](./imgs/moc-nik-vallis.jpg){#fig:moc}

-The MOC is thought to be driven by a combination of wind forcing, changes in buoyancy and diapycnal mixing, as shown in @fig:moc for the Atlantic MOC.
+The MOC is thought to be driven by a combination of wind forcing, changes in buoyancy and diapycnal mixing, as shown in @fig:moc, a simplified sketch of the Atlantic MOC.
 The exact contribution of these three forces remain an open question [see chapter 21 in @vallis_atmospheric_2017].
 It should be noted that the circulation happens within a ocean with varying degrees of stable stratification in both